-The Light in the Empire Series follows the interconnected lives of the members of four Roman families during the reigns of Trajan and Hadrian.
-Join them as they travel the Empire, from Germania and Britannia to Thracia, Dacia, and Judaea and, of course, to Rome itself.
+The Light in the Empire Series follows the interconnected lives of the members of five Roman families during the reigns of Trajan and Hadrian.
+Each can be read stand-alone.
+The eleven novels of the series will take you around the Empire, from Germania and Britannia to Thracia, Dacia, and Judaea and, of course, to Rome itself.

 Can the deepest loss bring the greatest gain?

 Rome’s conquering army took Ariana’s family and freedom, but nothing can take her faith in Jesus.
 When she rescues a tribune’s wife from certain death, her reward is freedom and a chance to free her brother and sister.
 But first she must catch up with the slave caravan before they vanish forever, and tracking them from Dacia to the coast seems impossible for one woman alone.

 The chains we cannot see can be the hardest ones to break.